juliusregalado/big-o/readme.md

 > There is a mathematical justification for dropping these.
 Look at the formal definition if you are really interested.

-## Things to remember

-* Big-O can also be used to represent _space_-complexity.
-  - This is how much extra memory, not time, is needed to run the algorithm
-* An algorithm with a smaller run-time is not always "better"
-  - Other things to consider are code complexity, space-complexity, etc
-* Two algorithms can have the same run-time with one being a lot faster
-  - For example, one algorithm may require `10n` operations while another requires only `2n` of the same operations.
-The latter is faster but both are `O(n)`

 ## Common run-times

 Here are some common run-times from **small/fast/good** to **large/slow/bad**